Rules and recommendations

 In general, hospital visits are allowed again.

 The person(s) has/have to wear at least a FFP2/KN95 respirator without exhalation valve the whole time.
-The birth must take place in an individual room or birthing area and visitors can't come into contact with any of the other future mothers.

 Care for the mother and the baby during and after birth will not go through any significant changes.
 It is necessary to follow all hygienic measures.
 Medical facilities are facing a challenging time, but maternity care and care for newborns is secured.
 There is nothing to be afraid of.
 Please inform your doctors about anything related to the coronavirus spread so they can take preventative measures and ensure the safety of the medical workers, pregnant women, their visitors and other patients in the hospital.
 The birth of your baby will be a joyful occasion and a safe one as well.